Wood species

 Chestnut wood - strong, beautiful and...sweet

 The fact that I didn't recognize chestnut wood when I saw wooden toys made by Nicu Rosioru, prompted me to find out more about this wood.
-What upset me was the fact that I should have recognized it, because I was not seeing a chestnut wood for the first time.
-I knew it looked like oak tree (probably also why I mistook him), I knew of his warm, slightly brownish color and yet I didn't recognize him.
-The follow up was some serious documentation and that's how I learned many new and interesting things about chestnut.
+What bothered me was that I should have recognized it, because it was not the first time I had seen a chestnut wood.
+I knew it looked like oak tree (probably also because of that I confused it), I knew of its warm, slightly brownish color and yet I didn't recognize it.
+The follow-up was some serious documentation and so I learned many new and interesting things about the chestnut.

 chestnut wood

-Like most species, chestnut is of many kinds: European chestnut, American chestnut, Japanese chestnut, Chinese chestnut, etc. The one that grows here and whose wood is used for furniture, floors or beams is the European chestnut, also called sweet chestnut or Spanish chestnut.
-Contrary to expectations, this is the chestnut whose fruit is edible, not the one we see in parks and gardens and whose flowers delight us in spring.
-Although it is very similar, it belongs to a completely different family and its role is more decorative or for shade.
+Like most other species, the chestnut is of several kinds: European chestnut, American chestnut, Japanese chestnut, Chinese chestnut, etc. The one that grows in our country and whose wood is used for furniture, flooring or beams is the European chestnut, also called sweet chestnut or Spanish chestnut.
+Contrary to expectations, this is the chestnut tree whose fruit is edible, not the one we see in parks and gardens and whose flowers delight us in spring.
+Although very similar, that one belongs to a completely different family and its role is more decorative or for shade.

 chestnut wood